 The new mortgage and credit cards would be around $789 (not including taxes, insurance, and PMI, if applicable).
 That's almost $1,000 saving a month!

 In some cases it makes sense.
 If you're at risk to have necessary utilities shut off or you can't put food on the table then rolling in the credit card debt may be the only choice you have.

-But if you're only reason for refinancing to reducing monthly expenses is to feel better about your financial situation you need to reconsider.
+But if you're only reason for refinancing to reduce monthly expenses is to feel better about your financial situation, you need to reconsider.

 It sounds good to “save” $1000 a month on debt payment but you haven't decreased your debt load, you've increased your long-term interest payments and you've increased the time it will take to pay off the debts (both the mortgage and the credit cards).